valthoraval/OBD/src/docs/3_2_postgres.md

   </details>

-*2.* Write a query which lists the countries participating in the World Cup.
+**Exercise 1.2**: Write a query which lists the countries participating in the World Cup.

 <details><summary>Answer</summary>

 ```
         nom
 ---------------------
 Argentine
 Italie